Variations of French Press have been around for over 100 years, but design concepts as…

 Under-extraction is much more likely with medium and coarse ground coffee.
-Certain electrical brewers, like most automatic drip-brew machines and plug-in percolators, are calibrated to execute their brewing cycle according to industry standards.
+Certain electrical brewers, like most automatic drip-brew machines (regular coffee makers) and plug-in percolators, are calibrated to execute their brewing cycle according to industry standards.
 That’s typically 3-5 minutes depending on the volume of coffee they’re producing.

 On the other hand, something like a cold brew method needs hours in order to reach optimal extraction because not only is the water room temperature or cold, but the grind is extremely coarse.

 Studies tend to agree that most hot-water brewing processes should be conducted with a water temperature between 195-205 degrees Fahrenheit.
 Championship competitions will see baristas experimenting with precise temperatures within this range, but most at-home brewers will have good results with anything that falls somewhere in the middle of the minimum and maximum.

 If you’re depending on an automatic drip-brew machine for your cup of coffee, like a Keurig or a Ninja, you can check their manufacturer’s manual for any notes on average water temperature.
 Keep in mind that once the brewed coffee reaches your cup, it begins to cool rapidly.
 Measuring the temp once the entire cup has been brewed will not be an exact measure of the water’s temperature while it was brewing.

 As we mentioned above, rules like this go right out the window for cold brew methods.
 There, the science depends on the length of time the coarse coffee grind size spends in water.
 Most recipes suggest a minimum of 8-12 hours, but if you’re putting it in the fridge while brewing, you will probably enjoy better results with a 24-hour brew time.